In This Article

 - Go for accounts with the highest interest rates

-Interest can be a great savings tool.
+Interest can be a helpful savings tool.
 If you already have money in a savings account, why not find one that rewards you for keeping that money tucked away?

 Is compound interest good or bad?

 Compound interest is good for savings and other investment accounts where you’re earning money back into your pocket.
-Compound interest can be bad on loans and other debts where it means you’re paying back interest that keeps accumulating.
+Compound interest can be bad for loans and other debts, which means you’re paying back interest that keeps accumulating.

 What’s an easy definition for compound interest?